 Vineyard: clayey silicious, yields 1.5 kilograms per plant.
 The Muscat comes from an old vineyard planted in 1948, the Spergola vines are about 30yo.

 Total production: ca 1000 bottles

 Cellar: once hand-harvested into small crates, the grapes are macerated on the skins in steel tanks for 5 days, and then spend 6 months in a stainless steel vat.
-Secondary fermentation happens in bottles, where the wine spends 3 years aging on its lees, with regular remuage by hand.
+Secondary fermentation happens in bottles with the addition of chilled must from the same parcel and vintage, where the wine spends 3 years aging on its lees, with regular remuage by hand.
 No fining, no filtering, no sulfur added at any point (total sulfites <10ppm).
 Disgorged, zero dosage added.

 Personality: full-bodied, fresh and mineral.
 Hints of dried flowers, sage, rosemary and grapefruit, a nice layered sparkler revealing more and more with each glass.

 Rio degli Sgoccioli Spumante Metodo Classico — Back to the top

 Lambrusco Barghi is one of the many Lambrusco varieties, and it gives intense, dark-ruby-colored wines.
 Once extensively planted in Emilia-Romagna, only a couple of hectares remain planted now, but Vanni, as a champion of the traditional regional grapes, is proud to showcase it in this rare cuvée (only about 1500 bts produced per year).